Tropical Mirror: Introduction to tropical geometry

-In case of three distinct degree-1 curves in $\mathbb{CP}^2$ the resolution of singularities can become tropical curves of genus-1 or genus-0.
-Indeed, algebraic geometry gives us the bound on genus of degree-$d$ curves in $\mathbb{CP}^2$ \be g \leq \frac{(d-1)(d-2)}{2}. \ee The genus-1 tropical curves emerge through resolution of the four 4-valent singularities on the left picture below.
-On the right picture we present the singular degree-3 curve as the intersection of smooth degree-2 curve and degree-1 curves.
-We can resolve the singularity to get the smooth tropical curve of degree-3 and genus-0, which is shown on the right part of the picture.
+In the case of three distinct degree-one tropical curves in $\mathbb{P}^2$, the resolution of singularities can give us a tropical curve of genus one or zero.

+The four 4-valent singularities on the left picture below can be resolved to get a genus one tropical curve.
+In the right picture, we present a singular degree-three curve as an intersection of a smooth degree-two tropical curve and a degree-one tropical curve.
+As shown in the right part of the picture, we can resolve the singularity to get a smooth tropical curve of degree three and genus zero: